BelfrySCAD/BOSL2/tutorials/Rounding the Cube.md

 * **Built-in Rounding** - Cuboid, prismoid, and rounded_prism all have built-in arguments for rounding some or all of their edges.

 * **Masking** -  BOSL2 includes a number of options for masking the edges and corners of objects.
+Masking can accomplish rounding tasks that are not possible with the built-in rounding arguments.

 ## Cuboid Rounding